All Episodes

 You get out of it what you put into it.

-But sometimes not always, because you're dealing with sharks and thieves, and the way the liberals look at it is capitalism is inherently unfair because everybody in it is a thief.
+And the way the liberals look at it is capitalism is inherently unfair because everybody in it is a thief.

 Everybody that succeeds is a crook.

-Everybody succeeds is mean-spirited.
+Everybody that succeeds is mean-spirited.

-They don't share, and that's how they have sought to diminish it over the course of the years.
+And that's how they have sought to diminish it over the course of the years.

-Okay, so given all that, there is no question the income gap, this is even according to the New York Times, the income gap has increased four times faster under Obama than under Bush.
+This is even according to the New York Times, the income gap has increased four times faster under Obama than under Bush.

-The gap between the rich and poor, however, you want to describe this, the concentration of wealth in the hands of a few, the 1%, that gap has grown.
+The gap between the rich and poor, however you want to describe this, the concentration of wealth in the hands of a few, the 1%, that gap has grown.

 And the reason is that the wealthy have gotten wealthier.

-Now, the wealthy always will get wealthier, except on those occasions when they lose everything.
+Now, the wealthy always will get wealthier, except on those occasions when they lose everything, because sometimes the wealthy are entrepreneurs.

 People move in and out of income levels all the time.

-The wealthy are not always wealthy, the poor are not always poor, except when Democrats run the show.
+The poor are not always poor, except when Democrats run the show.

 The middle class is not always middle class.